Oak Creek A new employee might be added to the town of Oak Creek's payroll tonight.

-The Oak Creek Town Board meets at 7 p.m. in Town Hall.
+The Oak Creek Town Board will consider hiring a fourth public works employee at its 7 p.m. meeting at Town Hall.

 Two full-time employees and one part-time employee currently comprise the town's public works department.